 The pain never came, he just watched the pole being swung over his head.
 The release he felt inflicting the scratches played in his mind.
 If his tormenters were not going to let him feel pain what sense could he still control?
 Touch.
 He could still touch.
-How would it feel be to gouge his own eyes out?
-He could enjoy the sensation combined with stopping the relentless white light burning in to his brain.
+How would it feel to gouge his own eyes out?
+He could enjoy the sensation combined with stopping the relentless white light burning into his brain.

 "I don't wanna go.
 He can't make me," Face grumbled, like a stroppy toddler.
 Wrapping himself tighter around Kelly.
 "Tell him to go away."

 She started giggling at the thought of telling Hannibal anything, let alone go away.

 "Don't you laugh at me.
 It's not fair," Face continued his complaining.
 Suddenly he released the still giggling girl and sat bolt upright.